Sustainability

 NGK has a provision to acquire all of the accumulated allotted stocks without compensation in the event that the allottee of the restricted shares violates laws and regulations during the period of the transfer restriction, or in the event that certain other conditions stipulated in the allotment agreement are met.

-Stock holding guideline for Directors and Executive Officers
+Stock Holding Guideline for Directors and Executive Officers

 In order to foster a sense of shared value between directors and executive officers and shareholders, and to contribute to the sustainable growth of the NGK Group and the enhancement of its corporate value over the medium to long-term, NGK has established guidelines for holding its own stock, etc.*1 and in principle, within three years of assuming office, directors and executive officers shall endeavor to hold company stock, etc. equivalent to the following values.

-1: Includes stock compensation-type stock options that have not yet reached the exercise commencement date.
+1 Includes stock compensation-type stock options that have not yet reached the exercise commencement date.

-Persons Eligible
+Persons eligible

 Directors (Chairman and President) 150% or more of basic compensation (annual amount)